• DIESELGEN – HYMEK weekend 30/31 Aug

 NEW CLOTHING RANGE:

-In readiness for the forthcoming SUMMER DIESEL FESTIVAL, we have been busy preparing a very nice new range of DEPG-branded clothing, including a 50 YEARS of HYMEKS range and a configurable HYMEK and WESTERN range !
-Also in the works are similarly configurable ranges covering the Class 33 ‘Cromptons’ and the Class 14 ‘Teddy Bears’ with those garments likely to be available in July.
+So far, we have launched the 50 YEARS of HYMEKS range and a configurable HYMEK and WESTERN range, and in the works are similarly configurable ranges covering the Class 33 ‘Cromptons’ and the Class 14 ‘Teddy Bears’ with those garments likely to be available later in August.
 Here’s a taster of what is on offer and available to order NOW via our website:

 Polo shirt in Black with 50 YEARS of HYMEKS logo Polo shirt in Royal Blue with D7018 in blue FYE and D1010 in maroon SYP